stokito/fortress-lang/README.txt

 If your cp command does not accept the -a option then use -r
   $ cp -r Vim/ftdetect Vim/syntax ~/.vim/.

+You should also add the following line to your ~/.vimrc file au BufNewFile,BufRead *.fsi,*.fss set ft=fortress

 SpecData: Machine-readable files used by the Fortress Language Specification (e.g., a list of all reserved words).
 Editors and other tools may also benefit from using these files.
 Moreover, all examples